ibadetazemi/SQL-Project/starting_with_data.md

 INNER JOIN order_details ON Orders.OrderID = order_details.OrderID
 GROUP BY Visitor.VisitID;

-Answer:
+Answer: 1

-Question 2: Calculate the total sales for each visitor
+Question 2: What is the total number of sales for each visitor

 SQL Queries: